NYUeServ/IDM-IAM-Shibb-Metadata/idpmetadata.md

 Third party SP (Service Provider) is

 - Software which implements SAML2 using a library or framework like PySAML2, SimpleSAMLphp, Spring Security SAML, etc.
-- Ready to use software like ADFS, Tivoli, Oracle, Ping Idenity, Ouath0 Okte, etc.
+- Ready to use software like ADFS, Tivoli, Oracle, Ping Idenity, Auth0, Okta, etc.